 The best guides are the locals who have a deep and abiding love and knowledge of the area.
-You can discuss what you might like to do with us here at the camp, or contact the Department of Conservation.
+You can discuss what you might like to do at our on-site Tourism and Information Centre, or contact the Department of Conservation.

 Or you can go straight to the guides at Te Urewera Treks.